Steveplays28/blendium/README.md

 ### Optional

 - [Distant Horizons](https://modrinth.com/mod/distanthorizons): blends nicely with the LODs from Distant Horizons
 - [Iris](https://modrinth.com/mod/iris): Blendium has shaderpack presets for using Distant Horizons with Iris shaderpacks.
+See [Distant Horizons shader compatibility info](https://gist.github.com/Steveplays28/52db568f297ded527da56dbe6deeec0e) for shaderpacks that are compatible with Distant Horizons (and have blending), since Blendium only works with Sodium without a shaderpack enabled.
 Currently supports Distant Horizons' LOD brightness and saturation settings, as well as a water reflection color shader modification for Distant Horizons.
 When Iris isn't present the options for the shaderpack `(off)` in the config file are used

 ## Incompatibilities